albertdev/dotfiles/doc/apps.md

     - Bind "Go to next subtitle (from video position)" as Alt+Shift+Down.
     - Bind "Go to previous subtitle (from video position)" as Alt+Shift+Up.
     - Bind "Split line at cursor/video position" as Ctrl+Alt+S.
+    - Reassign "Set Start Time" from F11 to Shift+F11.
+    - Bind "Set start and set end of previous (minus min gap)" as F11.
+    - Reassign "Set end time" from F12 to Shift+F12.
-    - Bind "Set end minus gap, go to next and start next here" as Shift+F12.
+    - Bind "Set end minus gap, go to next and start next here" as F12.
-    - Bind "Set start and set end of previous (minus min gap)" as Shift+F11.
     - Bind "Set start time, keep duration" as Ctrl+F11.
     - Bind "Unbreak text" as Ctrl+Back(space).
     - Bind "Toggle focus between list view and subtitle text box" as Ctrl+Tab.